AdaCore/spark2014/docs/guidance/main.rst

 generated, they should now be located on the code that violates SPARK rules.

-At this point, you managed to run GNATprove successfully on your project.
+At this point, you have managed to run GNATprove successfully on your project.
 The next step is to evaluate how much code can be identified as SPARK code.
 The easiest way to do that is to start by applying the marker ``SPARK_Mode`` to all files, using a script like the following shell script: